๐ What is Docker and Why is It Useful for Windows Users?

 cd ~/desktop

-Ok once that is completed , let's open up a WSL session the way we described previously, first we type "Windows Terminal" in to the search bar and once the terminal is opened we type "Ubuntu" and then of course we want to change the working directory to the desktop , so if we have created the sym link like we shown in the last step simply typing cd ~/desktop should bring us to the correct place.
+Ok, once that’s completed, let’s open up a WSL session the way we described previously.
+First, type "Windows Terminal" into the search bar, and once the terminal is open, type "Ubuntu".
+Then, of course, we want to change the working directory to the Desktop.
+If you created the symlink as shown in the last step, simply typing cd ~/desktop should take you to the correct place. ๐

-For the next part of this guide we are going to make a directory called dockerTest and use that to run our first docker image.
+For the next part of this guide, we’re going to create a directory called dockerTest and use it to run our first Docker image.

 Once we have done that we can simply type